Hamhung concentration camp

-Hamhung concentration camp (also spelled Hamheung) is a reeducation camp in North Korea.
-The official name of the camp is Kyo-hwa-so No. 9 (Reeducation camp no. 9).
+Hamhung concentration camp (also spelled Hamheung) is a re-education camp in North Korea.
+The official name of the camp is Kyo-hwa-so No. 9 (Re-education Camp No. 9).
 The sub-facility for women is sometimes called Kyo-hwa-so No. 15.

 Location

 The camp is located in Hamhung city, South Hamgyong province.
 The main facility for male prisoners is situated in Hoesang-dong, about 6 km northeast of downtown Hamhung.
-The sub-facility for female prisoners is across the railway station near Songwon-ri, a little village about 18 km northeast of the city center.
+The sub-facility for female prisoners is across the railway station near Songwon-ri, a small village about 18 km northeast of the city center.
 Smaller sub-facilities are in Chongpyong county and in Kowon county, both also in South Hamgyong province.

 Description

 Hamhung concentration camp consists of five departments: